MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/ExpandedTextAd.md

 String|The second path that appears with the ad's displayed URL.
 &nbsp;|&nbsp;
 ## <a name="getstatsfor~string-daterange~"></a>getStatsFor(String dateRange)
-Returns a [Stats](./Stats) object for this expanded text ad for the specified predefined date range.
+Returns a [Stats](./Stats) object for the specified predefined date range.

 Supported date range values: